 BuzzFeed was born into a world of social sharing and hyperlinks, but The New York Times still sees these as new tricks.
 Right out of the gates, the authors hone in on The New York Times biggest problem – distribution.
 This challenge, it turns out, is as conceptual as it is practical.

 That’s because legacy media like The Times are used to thinking about publications as discrete entities – physical packages meant to be read sequentially from A1 all the way to the classifieds.
-But that’s not how it works online, and as obvious as that may sound, it’s proven to be tough pill to swallow for the storied publication.
+But that’s not how it works online, and as obvious as that may sound, it’s proven to be a tough pill to swallow for the storied publication.

 In one passage, the authors explain how The Times transitioned from one of the most “sophisticated consumer outreach operations in history,” (i.e. home delivery of its print newspapers) to a “much more passive approach” online.